Emotionally Focused Couples Therapy (EFT)

 Emotionally Focused Couples Therapy (EFT) is a therapy modality for the treatment of core relationship problems which cause couples to feel disconnected, misunderstood, and in chronic conflict.

 Over the past 25 years, EFT has been rigorously researched with the highest quality of outcome studies.
-Couples included in the studies showed a 75% recovery rate from marital distress in 12 to 20 sessions of therapy, and a 90% rate of significant improvement.
+Couples included in the studies showed a 75% recovery rate from marital distress at the completion of therapy, and a 90% rate of significant improvement.
 This compares with a 35% recovery rate for couples receiving behavioral interventions.

 EFT is applicable to many different kinds of clients.
 It is used for a wide variety of couples and social classes, gay couples, older couples, couples with children with chronic health issues, couples suffering from chronic illness or from depression and anxiety disorders such as post-traumatic stress disorder.